GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 In this challenge, you will containerize the load testing application for your Dungeon Crawl Stone Soup game servers, and deploy a 100 pod test using GKE.

 Here is the test application code [synthetic_player.py](https://github.com/TheLanceLord/crawl/blob/master/load-testing/synthetic_player.py)

+This application uses [Selenium](https://www.selenium.dev/) with a Google Chrome webdriver to simulate player connectivity and interactions with the game. (note: at the time of course creation, running the `apt-get -y --fix-broken install;` and repeating the `dpkg -i google-chrome-stable_current_amd64.deb;` command were necessary to get the application to work.)

 The install instructions:
 ```